Augmenting unit test suites from integration tests

 \subsection{Fault localization}

 Several techniques were proposed towards improving fault localization, in terms of dividing test cases into smaller fractions and providing test oracles.
 A test case purification technique for locating software faults in Java programs which is based on the system's failing tests is proposed in~\cite{xuan2014test}.
 The method integrates each assertion omitted after the failure of a unit test in a new test, thus enabling further fault localization.
-However, our method provides new test oracles for further analyzing of the circumstances under which a software fault manifests, instead of relying on existing test oracles which might not affect faulty program behavior.

 A technique that combines program analysis and LLMs towards isolating faults in C programs is presented in~\cite{farzandway2025automated}.
 The proposed technique leverages an iterative prompting approach based on code patch generation, reasoning on the execution result of the generated patches and using reasoning outcomes in the next iterations.
 The authors state that the technique outperforms state-of-the-art fault localization techniques in terms of repair accuracy.
 An empirical study for comparing the effectiveness of dynamic slicing techniques against statistical fault localization in C programs is presented in~\cite{soremekun2021locating}.
 The authors conclude that statistical formulas (1) are effective in locating faults by considering only the most suspicious source location, (2) outperform dynamic slicing techniques, in terms of locating faults in a larger set of benchamrks through providing a small set (5\%) of the suspicious source locations, (3) are more time-consuming, in terms of analyzing more code than dynamic slicing which considers only faulty executions.
 Thus, a hybrid method, i.e. inspecting dynamic slices starting from suspicious statements reported by statistical formulas, is more effective in terms of effectiveness and time.